-Being a public company can be administratively burdensome and will significantly increase our legal and financial compliance costs.
+Being a public company can be administratively burdensome and expensive.

 As a public reporting company, we are subject to the information and reporting requirements of the Securities Act, the Exchange Act and other federal securities laws, rules and regulations related thereto, including compliance with the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 In addition, the listing requirements of any national securities exchange or other exchange and other applicable securities rules and regulations impose various requirements on public companies.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
-Moreover, these rules and regulations will significantly increase our legal and financial compliance costs and will make some activities more time-consuming and costly.
 Among other things, we are required to:

-- maintain and evaluate a system of internal controls over financial reporting in compliance with the requirements of Section 404 of the Sarbanes-Oxley Act and the related rules and regulations of the SEC and the Public Company Accounting Oversight Board; - maintain policies relating to disclosure controls and procedures; - prepare and distribute periodic reports in compliance with our obligations under federal securities laws; - · institute a more comprehensive compliance function, including with respect to corporate governance; and - involve, to a greater degree, our outside legal counsel and accountants in the above activities.
+- maintain and evaluate a system of internal controls over financial reporting in compliance with the requirements of Section 404 of the Sarbanes-Oxley Act and the related rules and regulations of the SEC and the Public Company Accounting Oversight Board; - maintain policies relating to disclosure controls and procedures; - prepare and distribute periodic reports in compliance with our obligations under federal securities laws; - institute a more comprehensive compliance function, including with respect to corporate governance; and - involve, to a greater degree, our outside legal counsel and accountants in the above activities.